All You Need Is Love: Live broadcast

 The Our World broadcast took place in the wake of the Arab–Israeli Six-Day War and, for the Beatles, amid the public furore caused by McCartney's admission that he had taken LSD.
 On 25 June, the live transmission cut to EMI Studios at 8:54 pm London time, about 40 seconds earlier than expected.
 Martin and engineer Geoff Emerick were drinking scotch whisky to calm their nerves for the task of mixing the audio for a live worldwide broadcast, and had to scramble to hide the bottle and glasses beneath the mixing desk after being told they were about to go on air.

 The Beatles (except for Starr, behind his drum kit) were seated on high stools, accompanied by a thirteen-piece orchestra.
 The band were surrounded by friends and acquaintances seated on the floor, who sang along with the refrain during the fade-out.
-These guests included Mick Jagger, Eric Clapton, Marianne Faithfull, Keith Richards, Keith Moon, Graham Nash, Pattie Boyd (Harrison's wife), along with Mike McGear and Jane Asher (McCartney's brother and girlfriend, respectively).
+These guests included Mick Jagger, Eric Clapton, Marianne Faithfull, Keith Richards, Keith Moon, Graham Nash, and Pattie Boyd (Harrison's wife), along with Mike McGear and Jane Asher (McCartney's brother and girlfriend, respectively).
 The studio setting was designed to reflect the communal aspect of the occasion while also demonstrating the position of influence that the Beatles held among their peers, particularly following the release of Sgt.
 Pepper.
 Many of the invitations were extended through Beatles aides Mal Evans and Tony Bramwell, who had visited various London nightclubs the night before the broadcast.

 Also among the studio audience were members of the Small Faces and the design collective the Fool.
 Balloons, flowers, streamers and "Love" graffiti added to the celebratory atmosphere.
 The Beatles and their entourage were dressed in psychedelic clothes and scarves; in his report on the performance, Barry Miles likened the setting to a medieval gathering, broken only by the presence of modern studio equipment such as large headphones and microphones.
 According to Michael Frontani, an associate professor of communications, whereas Sgt.
 Pepper showed the Beatles as artists and "serious musicians", Our World emphasised their identity as members of the hippie counterculture.